IvanTheSeafood/Pygame_Touhou_DRL/README.md

 ## Getting Started
 - Install the whole folder
-- Open the entire folder in VS Code (MAC users you`re on your own)
+- Open the entire folder in VS Code (MAC users you're on your own)
 - In the terminal input the command `pip install -r requirements.txt`
 - then also do `pip install -r pytorch` for neural network stuff.
 - If no errors were reported you should be good to go